Chinmayiprabhu/PL-ComplianceChecking-PoC-Maude-/README.md

-## A Policy Language to Capture Compliance of Data Protection Requirements.
+## Maude : A Policy Language to Capture Compliance of Data Protection Requirements.

 ### Overview: